 Where can I camp?
 Petrified Forest does not have a campround and does not allow car camping.
 Backpacking in the Petrified Forest National Wilderness Area is allowed for the more adventurous.
 Options for RV/tent camping exist outside the park.

 What is the park's pet policy?
 Pets must be kept on a leash and under control at all times.
 Pets are not allowed in buildings except for service animals.
 Please help keep the park clean—pick-up after your animals.

 When is the best time to visit?
 You can't go wrong!
 The park's highest visitation occurs in the summer months, particularly July, but winter offers visitors the chance to experience the park on crisp, cool days with unlimited visibility.
 The weather page shows average annual temperatures and precipitation that might help you to decide.

 Where can I ride my bicycle?
 Bicycles are allowed on any of the public park roads, but are not allowed on or off trail.
 For more details see Getting Around.

 Questions Commonly Asked about Petrified Wood

 Why do the petrified logs look like someone cut them with a saw?
 Petrified wood is mostly silica—quartz.
 The logs are very hard (7.8 on the 1-10 Moh scale!), but brittle.
 During stress after petrification, but while the logs were still encased in matrix rock, the logs cracked.
 As the logs eroded out, from gravity and ice wedging, the cracks widened and segments separated.
 Silica naturally breaks on a clean angle.

 Where does the petrified wood sold in the rock shops outside the park come from?
-Petrified Forest National Park may protect just over 10% of all the petrified wood in northeastern Arizona.
+Petrified Forest National Park protects less than 20% of the petrified wood in northeastern Arizona.
 Petrified wood is also found on state land, Bureau of Land Management land, the Navajo Nation, and privately owned property.
 The wood being sold in regional gift shops comes from the private property, from which it can be collected by the owner, or those with permission from the owner, and sold.